austinhyde/IniParser/README.markdown

         )
     )

-### Complex example

-This is great when you just want a super simple configuration file, but here is a super-charged INI file that you might find in the wild:
+This is great when you just want a simple configuration file, but here is a super-charged INI file that you might find in the wild:

     environment = testing